 14. Store seasonal clothing away in boxes so it’s out of sight until you need it.

-15. I love this idea: Turn all of your hangers backwards in the closet.
-As you wear clothes, turn them around the right way, and at the end of the year, you’ll know what you never wear by the hangers that are still backwards.
+15. I love this idea: Turn all of your hangers backward in the closet.
+As you wear clothes, turn them around the right way, and at the end of the year, you’ll know what you never wear by the hangers that are still backward.
 Get rid of those things!

 17. Clean under the bed.
 Face it, you never do this, so now is the time!

 18. Use the space under your bed for storage.
 This is great for those seasonal clothes, extra shoes, and other items that you rarely use.
-We have this underbed wheeled storage box with lid and use it to store winter coats, thermals, and snow and rain boots in the off season.
-Also, here’s an underbed shoe organizer.
+We have this under bed wheeled storage box with a lid and use it to store winter coats, thermals, and snow and rain boots in the offseason.
+Also, here’s an under bed shoe organizer.

-21. Remove all items from counter tops, toilet, bath tub and shower, and scrub those babies really good.
-Also, clean mirrors, cabinets, surfaces and other stationary items in your bathroom.
+21. Remove all items from countertops, toilet, bathtub, and shower, and scrub those babies really good.
+Also, clean mirrors, cabinets, surfaces, and other stationery items in your bathroom.

 24. Use plastic kitchen utensil holders to organize bathroom drawers, works like a charm!